 The 1784 Handel Commemorative Medal.

 There is a commemorative medal of 1784, which shows our bust in profile, illustrated in the NPG Exhibition Catalogue (page 255).

 This certainly proves the existence of a version of our bust prior to 1784.

 I am aware of most up to date research on Roubiliac.
 Nobody really seems to know exactly what he was doing from 1730, when he first came to England until his arrival fully formed with the Vauxhall Handel in 1738.
 In all likelihood he was probably working on an ad hoc basis for the Cheere and Carter primarily making chimneypieces but certainly producing busts and other sculpture, and perhaps restoring antiquities.
 (He produced a bust of Senesino in 1735, Senesino was also painted by Thomas Hudson in 1735).

 Whilst not a great work of art, this plaster bust would seem to be a very rare and early, unrecorded portrait bust of Handel, cast by John Cheere and marketed as a limited edition of thirty, by Fenwick Bull at the Sign of the White Horse on Ludgate Hill, London.

-Vertue notes busts of Handel, Pope, and Newton in his studio in 1741
+Vertue notes busts of Handel, Pope, and Newton in the Roubiliac studio in 1741

 The life size, full length, marble figure of Handel was made for Vauxhall Gardens and unveiled in 1738.
-Now in the V&A.
+It is now in the V&A.